We don't need to know the way home

 - Then she prevents the complete collapse of Bartertown and sets the people after the escaping party:

-- Sacred Scripture: Not a paper book, but the tribe of children paid comparable homage to a collection of photos they could examine with an old toy slide-viewer.
-When someone showed them how to work an old phonograph record, they repeated its words as if they, too, were sacred.
+- Sacred Scripture: Not a paper book, but the tribe of children paid comparable homage to a collection of photos they could examine with an old Viewmaster slide-viewer.
+When someone showed them how to work an old phonograph — with a language instruction record that began "Listen and repeat" — they repeated the record's words as if they, too, were sacred.

 - Shoulders of Doom: Worn by Dr. Dealgood.